 17. Charles De Gaulle, President of France - 1961 (driving was decisive)

-18. Charles De Gaulle, President of France - 1962 (driving was decisive)
+18. Charles De Gaulle, President of France - 1962 (vehicle handling was decisive)

 19. Georgios Papadopoulos, President of Greece - 1968